-Equinix's goal is to provide customers approximately 30 calendar days advance notice of planned preventive maintenance activities on critical facility infrastructure systems (such as UPS systems, batteries, and load-transfer equipment, etc.).
-When expedited maintenance or repair is required, Equinix provides approximately three to seven days advance notice to customers.
-When urgent repair is necessary, the advance notice to customers could be from zero to three days, with three days as the target.
+Equinix's goal is to provide customers 30 calendar days advance notice of scheduled planned preventive maintenance activities on critical facility infrastructure systems (such as UPS systems, batteries, and load-transfer equipment, etc.).
+When expedited maintenance or repair is required, Equinix provides three (3) to 29 days advance notice to customers.
+When urgent remedial work is necessary, the advance notice to customers is between zero (0) to three (3) days.